Equilibrium states and zero temperature limit on topologically transitive countable Markov shifts: Introduction

 The paper is organized as follows.
 In the next section, we give the basic definitions and notations that we use in the proofs and results, as well more details on the setting we are working on.
 In section 3 we construct the basic approximation by compacts that we have to deal with to prove our results.
 In section 4, we use the existence of the equilibrium states on the compact case to show the existence of an unique equilibrium state in the case of countable Markov shifts, therefore proving theorem 1.
 It is in section 4 that most of our main hypothesis show their strength, since we have to make careful estimates to control the entropy and prove the existence of an equilibrium state.
-In section 5, we use the existence of the zero temperature limit in the compact case, to show the existence of the zero temperature limit in our case, therefore proving theorems 2 and 3.
+In section 5, we use the existence of accumulation points in zero temperature to show the existence of the entropy zero temperature limit, therefore proving theorem 2.